 The other big part is making sure leaders are accessible and responsive to employees, in order to create the environment needed to foster organizational conversation.
 This is especially important as a company grows.

-A few drivers are likely at play: when these tech companies scale, they tend to look at how they can maintain their “startup” culture, they tend to be more open to new tools that can help facilitate organizational conversation, and they usually have a tech-savvy employee population that is always plugged into one device or another.
+A few drivers are likely at play.
+When these tech companies scale, they tend to look at how they can maintain their “startup” culture.
+They tend to be more open to new tools that can help facilitate organizational conversation.
+Also, they usually have a tech-savvy employee population that is always plugged into one device or another.

 I think the main challenges are often cultural.